Olav Lindquist has more than 28 years of experience as executive in the semiconductor industry, serving both industrial and consumer markets.

 From 2009 to 2011, Guillaume co-founded RFSoC CONSULTING, a consultancy firm designing silicon ASICs and BEELINX, an innovative Location-Based Services provider.

-He is now with AVNET MEMEC SILICA where he holds the position of Technical Marketing Manager EMEA responsible for the strategy of the IoT and security markets.
+He is now with AVNET MEMEC SILICA where he holds the position of Global IoT Strategy Manager.

 He is the co-author of 12 international patents in IC architectures, IC design and wireless systems.